 The Foundation follows the concept of the "practical expedient" under U.S. GAAP.
 The practical expedient is an acceptable method under U.S. GAAP to determine the fair value of certain NAV investments that (a) do not have a readily determinable fair value predicated upon a public market and (b) either have the attributes of an investment company or prepare their financial statements consistent with the measurement principles of an investment company as defined by U.S. GAAP.
-As such, NAV investments are presented in the accompanying consolidated financial statements at fair value, as determined by the Foundation.
-Such fair value generally represents the Foundation's proportionate share of the net assets of the NAV investments are generally increased by additional contributions, and the Foundation's share of net earnings from the NAV investments and are decreased by distributions and the Foundation's share of net losses from the NAV investments for the respective period.
+As such, NAV investments are presented in the accompanying financial statements at fair value, as determined by the Foundation.
+Such fair value generally represents the Foundation's proportionate share of the net assets of the NAV investment as reported by the underlying investment managers or general partners.
+Accordingly, the fair value NAV investments are generally increased by additional contributions, and the Foundation's share of net losses from the NAV investments for the respective period.

-The Foundation believes that the carrying amount of its NAV investments is a reasonable estimate of fair value as of December 31, 2021 and 2020.
+The Foundation believes that the carrying amount of its NAV investments is a reasonable estimate of fair value as of December 31, 2023 and 2022.
 Because these investments are not readily marketable, the estimated value is subject to uncertainty; therefore, results may differ from the value that would have been used had a ready market for these investments existed and such differences could be material.